Audition Process and Information for Prospective Music Majors

 As you complete the Online Audition Request Form, please note that there are several campus visit dates available or you may choose a specific date other than these listed.
 Please check the Visit ETBU page for more information on these dates.

-Arrive approximately 30 minutes prior to the scheduled audition time (see location below) so that you may check in at the Communication and Performing Arts Office, warm-up, and, if necessary, work with your assigned accompanist.
+Coordinate your campus visit with the music office (email@example.com).
+Your campus visit schedule will provide time for you to warm up and prepare for the audition approximately 20 minutes prior to the scheduled audition time.
+We will provide an accompanist for your audition if you need one.
 Students should come to the School of Communication and Performing Arts Office located in the Jenna Guest Music Building.
 Practice rooms are available for warm-up and practice prior to the audition.
 The secretary, music faculty, or music students will show you to these rooms.
-Room location of the audition will also be given at this time.

 Non-Music Majors, Music Minors, and Choir and Band participants